 The KN-001 Flying-V Electric Guitar

-Made by the Rock Hero of Kuala Lumpur for his heir and all the shred glory in the world.
+Forged by the Rock Hero of Kuala Lumpur for his rightful heir and all the shred-glory the world can bear

 Body: Alder, '67 V-shape, rear-routed